 Teachers may nominate a person from the school/centre attended by their own children.

-In this extraordinary year of 2020, recognising the collegiate nature of the profession, teachers may nominate their peers*.
+Recognising the collegiate nature of the profession, teachers may nominate their peers*.

 Teachers’ family members